The First Families of Arizona was founded on October 27, 1932,

 The members of The First Families of Arizona remember the fortitude and stamina of the pioneer people who came to Arizona and whose character and ideas laid the foundation for the State.
 We seek to perpetuate the best of that heritage through our families and through the organization now and keep it alive for future generations.

-Members of The First Families of Arizona meet on the fourth
+Members of The First Families of Arizona meet on the last

 Tuesday of each month, September through May, at First United

 Methodist Church, 5510 N. Central Avenue in Phoenix, unless